Childhood Multiple Endocrine Neoplasia (MEN) Syndromes Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 MEN1 syndrome is an autosomal dominant disorder characterized by the presence of tumors in the parathyroid, pancreatic islet cells, and anterior pituitary.
 Diagnosis of this syndrome should be considered when two endocrine tumors listed in Table 1 are present.

-Clinical practice guidelines recommend that screening for patients with MEN1 syndrome begins by the age of 5 years and continues throughout life.
+Clinical practice guidelines recommend that screening for patients with MEN1 syndrome begins by age 5 years and continues throughout life.
 The tests for screening are age specific and may include yearly serum calcium, parathyroid hormone, gastrin, glucagon, secretin, proinsulin, chromogranin A, prolactin, and IGF-1.
 Radiological screening should include magnetic resonance imaging of the brain and computed tomography of the abdomen every 1 to 3 years.[2,3,4]

 One study documented the initial presentation of MEN1 syndrome occurring before age 21 years in 160 patients.[5]
 Of note, most patients had familial MEN1 syndrome and were monitored using an international screening protocol.
+Patients had the following symptoms and conditions:

 MEN Type 2A (MEN2A) and MEN Type 2B (MEN2B) Syndromes

-A germline activating variant in the RET oncogene (a receptor tyrosine kinase) is responsible for the uncontrolled growth of cells in medullary thyroid carcinoma associated with MEN2A and MEN2B syndromes.[9,10,11]Table 2 describes the clinical features of these syndromes.
+A germline activating pathogenic variant in the RET oncogene (a receptor tyrosine kinase) is responsible for the uncontrolled growth of cells in medullary thyroid carcinoma associated with MEN2A and MEN2B syndromes.[9,10,11]Table 2 describes the clinical features of these syndromes.

 MEN2A